zhoujj2013/lncfuntk/README.md

 ## Input files

-We need to place the input files into configure file.
-We need to provide expression profile (gene.expr.lst), TFs binding profiles(tf.chipseq.lst), a list of express miRNA (MirRNA_expr_refseq.lst) and potential miRNA binding profile (miRNA.binding.potential.bed).
+We need to provide the input files in configure file.
+We listed the files as follow:
+1. Gene expression profile (gene.expr.lst, from time serise RNA-seq analysis);
+2. TFs binding profiles(tf.chipseq.lst, from multiple TF chipseq analysis);
+3. Potential miRNA binding profile (miRNA.binding.potential.bed, from Ago CLIP-seq analysis);
+3. a list of express miRNA (MirRNA_expr_refseq.lst).

 The format for these files should be prepared as follow:

 ### Gene expression profiles (GeneExpressionProfiles/gene.expr.lst)

-Contain expression profile for different stages.
+Contain expression profiles from different stages.

 ```
-stage1<tab>geneexpr.table1
+stage1<tab>geneexpr.table1 (the corresponding expression profile for stage1)
 stage2<tab>geneexpr.table2
 ...
 stageN<tab>geneexpr.tableN
 ```

 The file format for expression table file:

 ```
-geneid1<tab>rpkm1
+geneid1<tab>rpkm1 (the corresponding expression level for geneid1)
 geneid2<tab>rpkm2
 ...
 geneidN<tab>rpkmN